 The second version of this material for this stanza involved Scott immediately repeating the choreography but without language whilst Sarie followed Scott's movement at a short distance, keeping her focus on him throughout to make the mirroring action visible.
-In Scott's solo, language was adopting a number of roles in relation to the movement - sometimes mimetic (e.g. as in casting something away which becomes 'lost'), sometimes responding to rhythm or sound (e.g. the rhyme of

-'faces' and 'places' utilised equivalent movements to the left and right) and sometimes achieving an abstraction (e.g. a circular shape for the word 'recognisable', which responded to the shape of the 'o' in the word).
+In Scott's solo, language was adopting a number of roles in relation to the movement - sometimes mimetic (e.g. as in casting something away which becomes 'lost'), sometimes responding to rhythm or sound (e.g. the rhyme of 'faces' and 'places' utilized equivalent movements to the left and right) and sometimes achieving an abstraction (e.g. a circular shape for the word 'recognizable', which responded to the shape of the 'o' in the word).
 What was particularly interesting was the heightened quality of the silence during the non-verbal rendering of the same choreography, as if the meaning of the words still hung in the space whilst the movement returned, and that the movement retained an intention towards the language.

 From a dramaturgical perspective, the exact repetition of the movement/vocal phrase made the material more familiar to the audience in its second viewing.
-As Scott first performed the material as a solo, the material was recognisable as 'his' and this was consciously reinforced as it was repeated and closely mirrored by Sarie.
+As Scott first performed the material as a solo, the material was recognizable as 'his' and this was consciously reinforced as it was repeated and closely mirrored by Sarie.
 While she made small alterations in facing to keep the spatial relationship in flux, the two versions of the stanza worked to reinforce Scott's voice and authorship in this section.
 It would seem here again that syntax proves an enabling metaphor for understanding the subtly shifting relationships between movement and text, as well as between the performers in the space, as they combine to make meaning out of their respective vitality dynamics.
 It is possible to imagine continuing to work with this repeated phrase in order to keep refining the detail and precision of the interaction of the different elements, the combination of movement and language allowing each set of vitality dynamics to become more engaged as they interact with each other and are shaped dramaturgically towards the creation of perceived meaning.

 In conclusion, our examination of the relationship between syntax (both linguistic and physical) and dramaturgy in this most recent phase of the project has proved most fruitful.
 It also provides a basis for a further consideration of each of Stern's vitality dynamics in more detail, building on some previous elements of our studio practice.
 Although one cannot separate one vitality dynamic from another except theoretically, the gestalt is highly suggestive.
-For example, our exploration of the dynamic of force led us to experiment with contrasting patterns of effort in improvised movement, but also to consider the issue of tone (i.e.understood in a literary sense as the narrator's attitude to their listener) in the context of writing a haiku or tanka about the view from the studio window.
-Whilst vitality dynamics necessarily remain implicit in all that we do, directing this conscious attention to them within the context of a dialogue between poetry and dance has enabled us to bring a finer level of discrimination to our creative choices within this collaboration.
+For example, our exploration of the dynamic of force led us to experiment with contrasting patterns of effort in improvised movement, but also to consider the issue of tone (i.e. understood in a literary sense as the narrator's attitude to their listener) in the context of writing a haiku or tanka about the view from the studio window.